soal/ortelius/README.md

 sudo systemctl start postgresql
 ```
 Now we need to create database for development.
-First, we need to create user in database, wich will be used by our app for access to db.
+First, we need to create user in database, which will be used by our app for access to db.
 Switch to postgres user and open postresql console for initial setup:
 ```
 sudo -iu postgres